 Suppose there is one quality article on the topic “How to write an effective article”, which doesn’t have any backlink and on the same topic there is another quality article having 4 Nofollow backlinks from excellent sources [Here, I am not talking about low-quality Nofollow links].

 In this case, Google can easily understand that the second article is more Authoritative.
 So it can perform well on Google.

 Let’s take the above example in another way.

 Suppose the first article has 4 Dofollow backlinks and the second article has 4 Nofollow links.
 In the case, the first article will definitely gain more benefit and will perform better on the SERP.

-Nofollow have their place in a natural looking backlink profile and can help to maintain anchor text ratios
+Nofollow has its place in a natural-looking backlink profile and can help to maintain anchor text ratios

-Hope this will clear whole fundamentals of Dofollow and Nofollow links.
+Hope this will clear the whole fundamentals of Dofollow vs Nofollow links.
 However, being a human, if I have made any mistake or missed something important you can share in the comments.

 Understanding the basics of dofollow vs nofollow links is crucial for effective SEO.
 Dofollow links carry link equity and positively impact search engine rankings, making them valuable for building authority.
 Nofollow links, on the other hand, do not pass link equity but serve the purpose of preventing spam and manipulating rankings.

 By maintaining a balance between dofollow and nofollow links, website owners can enhance their website’s credibility and ensure a natural and diverse backlink profile.
 By using nofollow links where appropriate, such as for paid links or user-generated content, websites can adhere to search engine guidelines and maintain a trustworthy online presence.